Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Results

 \section{Results}

 Our analyses proceed in two stages.
 First, we establish a behavioral signature of human goal generation, demonstrating its systematic link to personal values and environmental context.
-Second, we contrast this human baseline against the output of LLM agents to reveal fundamental mechanism gaps.
+Second, we contrast this human baseline against the output of LLMs to reveal their gaps.